john-farina/etchaSketch/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project was created with the intention to recreate the feel of using a actual etcha sketch as much as i can on a website.
+This project was created with the intention to recreate the feel of using an actual Etcha Sketch as much as I can on a website.
 I used Vanilla JS because there was no purpose for a library.

 <img src="./img/readme/EtchaDrawReset.gif" />

 ### Built With
- - Vanilla javaScript
+ - JavaScript
  - CSS & HTML

 ## JavaScript

 ### **Grid Creation**

-For the grid i am dynamically creating the amount of Boxes and Rows, for the default value of Size or users. from a range of 1-70.
-Each square in Rows are created by DOM and have a event listener added when returned.
-Which listens for mousehover, mouseon, etc. and converts the background color to black. <br />
+For the grid I am dynamically creating the amount of Boxes and Rows, for the default value of Size or the users input from a range of 1-70.
+Each square in Rows are created by DOM and have its own event listener added when returned.
+Which listens for `mousehover`, `mouseon`, etc. and converts the background color to black. <br />
-each grid is created on run and can be dynamically changed by user input. to generate a new one.
+Each grid is created on run and can be dynamically changed by user input.
+To generate a new one.

 <img src="./img/readme/EtchaChangeSize.gif" />

 ### **Adding Class Names for Animations**

-For animations i am adding and removing class names that are associated with CSS animations.
-After i add them i set a timeout for the specified length of that animation to then remove the class names. clearing it for the next animation.
+For animations, I am adding and removing class names that are associated with CSS animations.
+After I add them I set a timeout for the specified length of that animation to then remove the class names.
+Clearing it for the next animation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>